JaferShar/Webbaukasten/README.md

 npm install
 ```

 3. Create a '.env' file in the server of your project and add the necessary environment variables.
-You can copy the '.env.example' file and modify it to suit your needs.
-With the '.envexample' file you are however able to run the application.

 4. Start the client and server by running the following command in the root directory (Webbaukasten):